 An MLD shall set the Operation Parameter Update Support subfield in the Common Info field of the Basic Multi-Link element it transmits in a Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames to 1 if its dot11OperationParameterUpdateImplemented is true; otherwise the MLD shall set it to 0.
 A STA affiliated with an MLD in which dot11OperationParameterUpdateImplemented is true is referred to as operation parameter update capable.

-An operation parameter update capable non-AP STA affiliated with a non-AP MLD may notify an operation parameter update capable AP affiliated with the associated AP MLD of change in its operation parameters by transmitting a Multi-Link Reconfiguration Request frame including a Reconfigration Multi-Link element with Reconfiguration Operation Type subfield set to 0 after one of the following conditions occurs:
+An operation parameter update capable non-AP STA affiliated with a non-AP MLD may notify an operation parameter update capable AP affiliated with the associated AP MLD of change in its operation parameters by transmitting a Multi-Link Operation Update Request frame including a Reconfigration Multi-Link element with Operation Update Type subfield set to 0 after one of the following conditions occurs:

 at least one link is enabled or disabled for the non-AP MLD;